Mangio621/Hot-Mode/README.txt

 4. To assign hotkeys, turn the controller off and just press the hotkey button above a pad mode of your choice in the controller and simply press any key on your keyboard.
 5. To toggle the controller on and off, press the middle button that says 'ON'

-!! ** NOTE ** !!
-Windows might detect that the exe contains a virus because i've used python and pyinstaller.
-So i've also included my sourcecode for the app, if you still don't trust me :)
-Feel free to read the source code.

 !! ** Need Help?
 Or found a bug? ** !!
 Contact me on discord or email me <3.